kylorend3r/pg-reindexer/README.md

 - `skipped`: Index was skipped due to active vacuum, inactive replication slots, or sync replication
 - `below_bloat_threshold`: Index was skipped because its bloat ratio was below the specified threshold
 - `invalid_index`: Index was skipped because it was found to be invalid
+- `excluded`: Index was excluded from reindexing via the `--exclude-indexes` parameter

 ## License